These Are All The Possible Endings To The Choose Your Own Adventure 'Black Mirror' Movie

-All The 'Black Mirror: Bandersnatch' Endings Show How Little Control Viewers Really Have
+All Of The 'Black Mirror: Bandersnatch' Endings Show How Little Control Viewers Really Have

 Spoilers ahead for Black Mirror: Bandersnatch.
 Are you lost in Bandersnatch yet?
 Black Mirror has released a "choose your own adventure" moviewith multiple endings, and multiple variations to those endings.
 Luckily, it's about as fun as it is confusing, so dig in.
 If you're afraid you've missed something major, here are all the Black Mirror "Bandersnatch" endings, though the possibilities for your viewing experience are pretty close to endless.
 It might actually be impossible to watch them all.

 The first choice, is cereal.
 Being #TeamFrosties or #TeamSugarPuffs doesn't make a huge difference in the end, but it sets you off the path.
 Here are the various endings.
-Spoilers ahead!
+Remember, spoilers ahead!

 1. Therapist Smackdown